bids-standard/bids-specification/src/02-common-principles.md

 ## Specification of paths

 Several metadata fields in BIDS require the specification of paths, that is a string of characters used to uniquely identify a location in a directory structure.
 For example the `IntendedFor` or `AssociatedEmptyroom` metadata fields.

 Throughout BIDS all such paths MUST be specified using the slash character (`/`), regardless of the operating system that a particular dataset is curated on or used on.

+Paths MUST NOT be absolute local paths, because these might break when a dataset is used on a different machine.
+Thus, all paths specified in a BIDS dataset must be relative paths, as specified in the respective descriptions of metadata fields that require the use of paths.

 ## Uniform Resource Indicator